 The forty miniature matchbox sculptures by Australian artist Eugene Carchesio set up a playful musing on the Russian Constructivist movement, which lasted from 1913 to 1940.
 The commonplace simplicity of Carchesio’s materials are a humorous reflection of the altruistic intentions surrounding the emergence of the movement, the forms of which are directly alluded to in these tiny works.

-In contrast with the Constructivists, Carchesio’s works make a kind of nostalgic reverie – a private and playful doodling with art history.
-They are deliberately eccentric rather than rational.
-The materials also refer to the ephemeral construction of the radical propaganda art, which was created out of a mixture of intense ideological fervour and dire poverty.
+In contrast with the sternness of the Constructivists, Carchesio’s work is nostalgic and playful.
+The matchbox forms are deliberately eccentric rather than rational.
+The materials also refer to the ephemeral construction of propaganda art that the Russian Constructivists created out of a mixture of intense ideological motivations and the dire poverty of their circumstance.

-In an attempt to question the supposed anonymity of pure form, Carchesio introduces irregularities and a sense of human foibles to the strict language of modernism.
-This is to some extent intended to parody the lofty abstract ideals of the avant-garde, but it also aims to reclaim the humanity of art.
+In an attempt to question the Constructivist’s pursuit of pure form, Carchesio introduces irregularities and a sense of human foibles.
+This is to some extent intended to parody the lofty abstract ideals of modernism, but it also aims to reclaim the humanity of art.

 The very nature of Eugene Carchesio’s work makes it very difficult to describe it in words.
 His art is about the enigmatic, the mysterious, the spiritual.
 While he creates objects which are pleasurable simply in their visual effects, they are also very complex intellectually and conceptually.